pikatoste/test.sh/README.md

   run_tests [test function]...
   ```

   Runs the specified test functions in managed mode.
-With no arguments, runs discovered test
+With no arguments, runs _discovered_ test
-  functions: functions whose name starts with 'test_'.
+  functions: functions whose name match the pattern configured in TEST_MATCH.
 Discovered test functions will be executed
   in function name order, not function definition order.
 Test functions specified as arguments
   will be executed in the order of the arguments.